HackRank/Glitch-Effect/README.md

 The software automatically finds other nodes to connect to.
-You should set your firewall to forward port 8333 to your computer so you can receive incoming connections, otherwise the nodes you can connect with
+You should set your firewall to forward port 8333 to your computer so you can receive incoming connections, otherwise the nodes you can connect with wil